myunus-info/portfolio-blog-server-assignment-5/README.md

-# Assignment-3
+# Assignment-5

-This is my third assignment in the Programming Hero Next Level Web Development course platform.
+This is my fifth assignment in the Programming Hero Next Level Web Development course platform.
 I am very excited to share and describe my project with you.

-This is a blogging platform management application that consists of two collections: One is the blog collection, another user collection.
-The first one involves creating, fetching, updating and deleting operations.
-The second one handles user registration and login management as well as manages the authentication workflow.
+This is a blogging and portfolio platform management application that consists of three collections: One is the blog collection, another project collection and the other message collection.
+The first and the second one involve creating, fetching, updating and deleting operations of blogs and projects.
+The third one handles sending and viewing user messages.

-Here is the description of how I have set up my project environment, the technologies I have used, how to run and inspect the project and last but not the least - Postman API Documentation:
+Here is the description of how I have set up my project environment, the technologies I have used, how to run and inspect the project.

 ## PROJECT SETUP